 - Heel (for loose-leash walking)

-- Location-based commands like car, crate, bed, or lap
+- Location-based commands like car, crate, or bed

 If you start this early and give your Aussie lots of praise (and/or treats) for listening and obeying, you’ll encourage positive behavior.